Clicker Heroes: Development and release

 Clicker Heroes was released as a Flash game on the gaming website Kongregate in August 2014, and on Armor Games in September 2014.
 It was released onto the Steam platform in May 2015 for Microsoft Windows and OS X. On August 20, 2015, Clicker Heroes was released for iOS and Android.
 Version 1.0 was released in June 2016.
 In May 2019, the iOS version was generating an income of $200-$300 per day until an international trademark dispute caused Apple to remove the game from the app store.
 The browser game was relaunched in September 2022 on the gaming platform CrazyGames after a period of inaccessibility due to the discontinuation of Flash.

 Reception

 Clicker Heroes received very positive reception from critics.
-Kotaku's Nathan Grayson said the game "[is a] perfect office space distraction".
+Kotakus Nathan Grayson said the game "[is a] perfect office space distraction".
 Eurogamer writer Christian Donlan said the game was his "gaming secret" and is very addictive.
 Forbes writer Paul Tassi said if the game gained traction in the mobile market, it could become the top mobile game of 2015.
 Sammy Barker of Push Square gave the game a 5/10 score, stating, "Too many brickwalls [sic] prevent Clicker Heroes from reaching the highs of AdVenture Capitalist, but this is still a frighteningly addictive incremental title".

 Clicker Heroes popularity on Steam initiated the release of other incremental games on that platform.
 Clicker Heroes has inspired the creation of other games such as The Longing.
-Clicker Heroes also won "Game of the Year" on Armor Games'.
+Clicker Heroes also won "Game of the Year" on Armor Games.